-Access to land is decisive for all mining operations, and LKAB's future is dependent on central parts of Kiruna and Malmberget being successively moved.
+Access to land is crucial for all mining operations, and LKAB's future is dependent on central parts of Kiruna and Malmberget being successively moved.
 These urban transformations are a result of the location of the ore bodies and the expansion of mining operations.

 In order to carry on mining iron ore, LKAB must ensure the availability of the land that the mining affects, through environmental permits and agreements with municipalities and property owners.
 For this reason, we have to relocate parts of our operating locations, Kiruna and Malmberget.